mattcip/docs-v3/docs/hardware/4ZeroBox.md

 ## Power

-Power to the 4ZeroBox is supplied via the on-board USB Micro B connector or directly via the “24V” screw.
+Power to the 4ZeroBox is supplied via the on-board USB Micro B connector or directly via the “24V-GND” screws (9-36 Vdc compatible).
 The power source is selected automatically.
 Zerynth 4ZeroBox has also a JST Li-Po battery connector (3.7V).